bank8426/try-next-nextauth-tailwindcss-shadcn-postgresql-neon-drizzle-redis-resend-vercel/README.md

 - Database ORM: Drizzle ORM for simplified and efficient database interactions.
 - Modern UI/UX: Built with TailwindCSS, ShadCN, and other cutting-edge tools.
 - Technology Stack: Next.js with TypeScript for scalable development, and NextAuth for robust authentication.
-- Seamless Email Handling: Resend for automated email communications, including notifications and updates.
+- Seamless Email Handling: MailJS for automated email communications, including notifications and updates.

 ## <a name="quick-start">Quick Start</a>